Retto/test-automation/README.md

 A Java maven project to test https://demo.thingsboard.io/ website using Cucumber, Gherkin and Selenium.

-# Build and Run the project
+# Build and run the project

 > $ mvn test